avalon60/OraTAPI/README.md

   -P PROFILE PURPOSE, --set-purpose PROFILE PURPOSE
                         Set or replace the one-line purpose text for a profile.
   -e PROFILE ZIP_PATH, --export PROFILE ZIP_PATH
-                        Export a profile to a ZIP file.
+                        Export a profile to a ZIP file, or use a directory to generate a versioned filename.
   -i ZIP_PATH, --import-profile ZIP_PATH
                         Import a profile from a ZIP file.
   -m OLD_INSTALL_DIR TARGET_PROFILE, --migrate-old OLD_INSTALL_DIR TARGET_PROFILE